Sahrawis: Ethnic background: Berbers, Sahelians and Arabs

-As described above, the Hassaniya speaking tribes are of Arab Beni Hassan descent, who fused with the dominant Sanhaja Berber tribes, as well as Black African and other indigenous populations (e.g. indigenous Soninke speaking groups).
+As described above, the Hassaniya speaking tribes are of Arab Beni Hassan descent, who fused with the dominant Sanhaja Berber tribes, as well as Sahelian African and other indigenous populations (e.g. indigenous Soninke, Wolof speaking groups).
 Even though cultural Arabization of the Berber people was thorough, some elements of Berber identity remain.

 Some tribes, such as the large Reguibat, have a Berber background but have since been thoroughly arabized; others, such as the Oulad Delim, are considered descendants of the Beni Hassan, even though intermarriage with other tribes and former slaves have occurred; a few, such as the Tekna tribal confederation, have retained some Berber dialect of the area.
 Often, though not in the case of the Tekna, the Berber-Arab elements of a tribe's cultural heritage reflects social stratification.
 In traditional Moorish-Sahrawi society, Arab tribes of the Tekna confederation claimed a role as rulers and protectors of the disarmed weaker Berber tribes of the Takna confederation.
 Thus, the warrior tribes and nobility would be Arab.

 However, most tribes, regardless of their mixed heritage, tend to claim some form of Arab ancestry, as this has been key to achieving social status.
 Many (the so-called chorfa tribes) will also claim descendancy from the Islamic prophet Muhammad.
 In any case, no tribal identity is cut in stone, and over the centuries a great deal of intermarriage and tribal re-affiliation has occurred to blur former ethnic/cultural lines; groups have often seamlessly re-identified to higher status identities, after achieving the military or economic strength to defeat former rulers.
 This was, for example, the case of the largest of the Sahrawi tribes, the Reguibat.
 A Berber-descended zawiya (scholarly) tribe who in the 18th century took up camel nomadism and warrior traditions, they simultaneously took on more and more of an Arab identity, reflecting their new position alongside the traditional warrior castes of Arab Hassane origin, such as the Oulad Delim and the Arabic-speaking tribes of the Tekna confederation.